thomasyang44/sko-tech-academy/docs/daffy/daffy.md

 <br>

 **Steps to Cloud Pak Deployment**
-The Daffy automation process is a three step process resulting in the deployment of a Cloud Pak.
+The Daffy (Deployment Automation Framework For You) automation process is a three step process resulting in the deployment of a Cloud Pak.
 You can start at step 1 or step 2 or even step 3.
 For example, if you do not have a cluster, start at step 1.
 If you have OpenShift Cluster already, start at step 2.
 If you have a OpenShift cluster and already have base cloud pak installed, but just need to deploy a cloud pak service, start at step 3.

 <a name="daffy1"></a>
 !!! note ""